SealesWinslow has a team of experts across the country.

 Carlene started working for SealesWinslow as a Merchant Relationship Rep in August 2016.

 She and her partner Andrew manage a split calving operation in Opiki, where they’re milking up to 730 cows at peak.

-Carlene has spent over 14 years immersed in the dairy industry as an AB Technician, Lower Order Sharemilker and calf rearer, so understands well the challenges that dairy farmers face.
+Carlene has spent over 14 plus years immersed in the dairy industry as an AB Technician, Lower Order Sharemilker and calf rearer, so understands well the challenges that dairy farmers face.
 She is very passionate about calf rearing in particular as she believes giving calves the best possible start follows through into their lactating life, which is why she still gets up in the early hours to go and feed them before she goes to her “day job”.

-"Chances are you might already know Tracey, who joined SealesWinslow at the beginning of 2015.
+Chances are you might already know Tracey, who joined SealesWinslow at the beginning of 2015.
 Tracey previously worked for Ballance Agri-Nutrients, before moving to Summit Quinphos in 2002 as a Technical Field Office and Area Sales Manager.